Headwaters Offerings

 When we return we will have a picnic lunch (bring your own) and you are welcome to spend time on the land and browse our Huichol Art Gallery.

-Make sure to bring rubber boots, since we will walk through some wet territory.
-Also, have rain pants and a rain jacket with you, regardless of the weather forecast.
+Make sure to bring waterproof footwear, since we will walk through some wet territory.
+Also, have rain gear with you, regardless of the weather forecast.

-* All of our programs are made possible by the generosity of donors.
+* All of our programs are made possible by the generosity of our donors and volunteers.

 Contact us